Hey Kids (Start Here)

 Do you think of yourself as female? he asks his brain.
 Because if so, how interesting.

-Okay, that sounds about right to me, but it makes this kind of difficult to reconcile, Newt says, listening to the quiet echo of his own lyrics in the darkness.
+Okay, that sounds about right to me, but it makes this kind of difficult to reconcile, Newt replies, listening to the quiet echo of his own lyrics in the darkness.

 Turn around, his brain says.
 Please turn around.